MasseyHacks/masseyhacks-tutorials/intro-to-android/README.md

 # A More Useful App

-Now that we've covered the basics of the Android API
+Now that we've covered the basics of the Android API and Android Studio, let's put our skills to the test by designing something a little more useful.

 ## Other Important Things